Hockey Night in Canada: 2014: Rogers takeover

 The new season had a significant change in format for Hockey Night, with games no longer split by region.
 The CBC was joined by Rogers' over-the-air Citytv network, the Sportsnet family of specialty channels and (initially) FX Canada, who aired other games nationally with the CBC and shared the Hockey Night in Canada brand.
 Decisions on network assignments for the games were made on a week-by-week basis, ensuring that viewers have live on-air access to every Hockey Night game.
 The CBC continued to cover the NHL All-Star Game, Stanley Cup playoffs and Stanley Cup Finals, with the latter simulcast on a Rogers network if needed.
 The NHL Winter Classic aired in 2015 on the CBC, moving to Sportsnet the following year.

 The CBC did not pay any rights fees to Rogers or the NHL, but Rogers assumed responsibility for production and advertising sales.
 Promotions for CBC programs are included on CBC simulcasts; Rogers paid the corporation for CBC production staff and rent for offices and Studio 41 of the Canadian Broadcasting Centre for Hockey Night and Sportsnet coverage.
 Hockey Night in Canada was a financial boon for CBC Television, which received half of its total estimated advertising revenue from the broadcasts.
-To assign responsibility for televised content, compliance with regulatory guidelines and advertising to Rogers, the HNIC broadcasts are broadcast on a part-time television network owned by Rogers' Sportsnet subsidiary and affiliated with CBC's English-language television stations (although CBC Television branding and continuity is still used on air).
+To assign responsibility for televised content, compliance with regulatory guidelines and advertising to Rogers, the HNIC broadcasts are broadcast on a part-time television network owned by Rogers' Sportsnet subsidiary and affiliated with the CBC's English-language television stations (although CBC Television branding and continuity is still used on air).
 A licence for the arrangement was approved by the Canadian Radio-television and Telecommunications Commission in April 2015.